-Plastic surgery is a surgical specialty that deals with the reconstruction, restoration, or alteration of the human body.
+Plastic surgery is a surgical specialty that deals with the reconstruction, restoration, or alteration and enhancement of any part of the human body.
 The name plastic is derived from the Greek word plastikos, meaning mold or form.
 However, plastic surgery does not involve the use of plastic as commonly misunderstood by some people.

 The American Society of Plastic Surgeons (ASPS) estimates that more than 228,797 teens underwent significant or minor plastic surgeries before 19 years of age in 2017 (1).

-The desire to change appearance is normal in teens.
-But, being obsessed with plastic surgeries to create a perceived perfect look could be related to psychological problems that may require counseling.
+The desire to change appearance is normal in teens as much as in adults.
+But, being obsessed with plastic surgeries for obtaining a perceived perfect look could be related to psychological problems that may require counseling.

 Read this post to know more about the types, techniques, procedures, benefits, risks, and complications of plastic surgery and whether it is the right choice for teens.